The Hunchback of Notre Dame II

-The Hunchback of Notre Dame II is a 2002 American animated romantic musical film directed by Bradley Raymond.
+The Hunchback of Notre Dame II is a 2002 American animated medieval period musical romantic comedy film directed by Bradley Raymond.
 It is a direct-to-video sequel to Disney's 1996 animated feature film The Hunchback of Notre Dame.
-The film was produced by the Japanese office of Walt Disney Animation and Walt Disney Television Animation, while it was distributed by Walt Disney Studios Home Entertainment.
+The film was produced by the Japanese office of Walt Disney Animation and Walt Disney Television Animation, while it was released by Walt Disney Home Entertainment on March 19, 2002.
 Many of the actors from the original film reprise their roles, with the addition of new characters played by Jennifer Love Hewitt, Michael McKean and Haley Joel Osment.
-In this movie, Quasimodo falls in love with a high-wire girl named Madellaine, but goes into action when a magician named Sarousch seeks to steal one of the bells of Notre Dame.
+In this movie, Quasimodo falls in love with a circus girl named Madellaine, but goes into action when a magician named Sarousch seeks to steal one of the bells of Notre Dame.
 Critical reception was mostly negative.

 Plot

-Six years after becoming an accepted member of Parisian society, (Note: As depicted in The Hunchback of Notre Dame (1996).)
-Quasimodo has inherited the mantle as Paris' Minister of Justice from his deceased master Judge Claude Frollo, but still lives in Notre-Dame de Paris with his gargoyle friends: Victor, Hugo, and Laverne as its bell ringer.
-Meanwhile, Captain Phoebus and Esmeralda are now married and have a son named Zephyr who has a close friendship with Quasimodo.
+Some years after becoming an accepted member of Parisian society, (Note: As depicted in The Hunchback of Notre Dame (1996).)
+Quasimodo still resides in Notre-Dame de Paris as its bell ringer alongside his gargoyle companions: Victor, Hugo, and Laverne.
+Captain Phoebus and Esmeralda are now married and have a son named Zephyr, who has formed a close friendship with Quasimodo.

-A circus troupe called Cirque de Sarousch comes as part of an event called Le Jour d'Amour where romance is celebrated and couples declare their love.
-Unbeknownst to anyone, the members of the circus troupe are thieves who steal from their audiences.
-The owner named Sarousch plans to steal Notre Dame's most beloved bell, La Fidèle.
-The inside is decorated with beige-gold and enormous jewels.
-He sends an aspiring high-wire girl named Madellaine to pretend to love Quasimodo in order to discover the whereabouts of La Fidèle.
-She meets Quasimodo without seeing his face.
-They get along quite well, but when she sees his face, she runs away.
+A circus troupe called Cirque de Sarousch comes as part of the Le Jour d'Amour, a romantic celebration in which couples declare their love for one another.
+Unbeknownst to anyone, the members of the circus troupe are thieves who steal from their audiences during their performances.
+The circus troupe’s owner, Sarousch, plans to steal Notre Dame's most beloved bell, La Fidèle, as the interior is decorated with beige-gold and enormous jewels.
+He sends his assistant, an aspiring high-wire performer named Madellaine, to manipulate Quasimodo in order to discover the whereabouts of La Fidèle.
+Entering Notre-Dame De Paris, Madellaine meets Quasimodo, who is hiding behind a bell.
+They get along quite well, but when he finally reveals himself to her, she runs away in shock.
 Victor, Hugo, and Laverne convince him to go to the circus in order to see her again.
 At the circus, Sarousch captures the audience's attention by making an elephant disappear while his subordinates steal from the audience.
-After the magic show, Madellaine tells him that she does not want to be part of his scheme anymore but he reminds her of her past: when she was six years old, she was an orphan who he caught trying to steal money from him.
-He could have reported her to the authorities, but decided to employ her in exchange for food and somewhere to live instead.
+After the magic show, Madellaine tells him that she does not want to be part of his scheme anymore, but he reminds her of her past: when she was six years old, she was an orphan who he caught trying to steal money from him.
+He could have reported her to the authorities but decided to employ her in exchange for food and somewhere to live instead.
 When she sees Quasimodo playing with Zephyr, she ceases to be scared of his appearance.
 He takes her sightseeing around Paris, but a thunderstorm forces them to go inside Notre Dame.
 He takes the opportunity to give her a figurine of her that he created.
 She kisses him on the forehead and leaves.
 This causes him to faint out of happiness.